Heroin Detox in Memphis, Tennessee

 Once a person has become dependent on heroin, they will experience difficult withdrawal symptoms when they try to stop as their brain and body have become accustomed to the drug.
 The severity of these symptoms depends on the person, how long they have been using heroin, how frequently they have been using it, and in what amount they have been using it.
 Heroin withdrawal symptoms include:

-It is highly advised that heroin detox takes place under professional medical supervision.
+It is highly advised that Memphis heroin detox takes place under professional medical supervision.
 Trying to withdraw alone can be dangerous and poses a high risk of relapse.

-Heroin Detox and Withdrawal Timeline
+Heroin Withdrawal Timeline During Detox

 Detox timelines can vary; however, withdrawal symptoms typically begin around 6 to 12 hours after the last dose.
 These symptoms peak within 1 to 3 days and generally subside within a week.
-People are typically in our detox program for 7 to 14 days.
+People are typically in our Memphis heroin detox program for 7 to 14 days.
 Some symptoms may persist for weeks or even months after detox has been completed.
 These are called post-acute withdrawal symptoms (PAWS).
 These symptoms are usually mild, though still unpleasant.
 They include feelings of exhaustion, headaches, and continued cravings.
 PAWS can often be prevented through proper heroin detox.

 Heroin Detox Medications

 The withdrawal symptoms associated with heroin detox can be dangerous as they cause physical, mental, and emotional distress.
-Our heroin detox center in Memphis, Tennessee uses medical interventions to help soothe withdrawal symptoms and reduce cravings, making the detox and withdrawal stage of recovery more comfortable.
+Our heroin detox in Memphis, Tennessee uses medical interventions to help soothe withdrawal symptoms and reduce cravings, making the detox and withdrawal stage of recovery more comfortable.
 We use several medications to manage the symptoms of heroin detox.
 These include:

 Methadone